 Cash Management.
 The following cash management policies shall be maintained by CITP:

-a) All money institutions that are used by the church must be recommended by the Finance Committee and approved by Session.
+a) All money institutions that are used by the church must be recommended by the F&A Committee and approved by Session.

 b) Church offerings must be counted and verified by two church members.
 Checks received by mail should be opened by the office manager and given to the accountant to record its receipt.
 Typically, the Treasurer makes the bank deposit.